 - Measuring ROI: Google Analytics

 ‘Soaps and Stuff’ could draw users to their site by interviewing influencers in their industry and posting the interview on their site.
-If they wanted to make it a series, they could do monthly interviews and give it a name like ‘Clean Talk from Soaps and Stuff’.
-These interviews could even be recorded for podcasts.
+If they wanted to make it a series.
+Then they could do monthly interviews and give it a name like ‘Clean Talk from Soaps and Stuff.
+Podcast could even use the recordings of these interviews.
 Consider dangling a carrot to get influencers and potential leads through your door.
 Our carrot was a wine tasting and the promise of a backlink, but ‘Soaps and Stuff’ might offer a free sample of their product.

 - Cost: Buzzsumo (pricing options here)